richleach/cats/README.md

 Bug list:
 Pagination not working, prev and next buttons not loading next 20 images.
-It's a state thing, i even added my state value to the useEffect clause and it's not working
+It's a state thing, i even added my state value to the useEffect clause and it's still not working.
+Then my pizza finished cooking so, yeah, extra cheese ;-)

 Error trapping not yet implemented, no 404 page, no url checking/encoding, user can totally mess with url on catinfo page and blow it all up